shizzard/merkle_root/README.md

 Space complexity: O(log(n)).

-The idea of this algorithm is to traverse the merkle tree depth-first, starting from the left and recursively calculating the right branch until the list of hashes ends.
-This allows reading the hashes from file one by one, reducing the memory footprint.
+The idea of this algorithm is to traverse the Merkle tree depth-first, starting from the left and recursively calculating the right branch until the list of hashes ends.
+This allows reading the hashes from the file one by one, reducing the memory footprint.

 Usage: `target/release/merkle_root -f input.txt -m depth-walk`

 1. Width-walk

-Time complexity: \*O(n\*log(n)), parallel.
+Time complexity: O(n\*log(n)), parallel.

 Space complexity: O(n).

-The idea of this algorithm is to read all the hashes into memory and calculate the merkle tree layer by layer, until it converge into a single hash.
+The idea of this algorithm is to read all the hashes into memory and calculate the Merkle tree layer by layer, until it converges into a single hash.
 This opens possibilities to utilize parallel calculations, which speeds up the program, requiring much more memory.

 Usage: `target/release/merkle_root -f input.txt -m width-walk`